Search for Z' bosons decaying to pairs of heavy Majorana neutrinos in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Simulated samples

 \section{Simulated samples}

-Signal and background events are produced using Monte Carlo event generators and a detailed simulation of the CMS detector.
-The expected background processes include Drell--Yan (DY) dilepton plus jets production, and production of \ttbar, dibosons, $\PW+$jets and single top quarks.
+Signal and background events for each data-taking year from 2016 to 2018 are produced using Monte Carlo (MC) event generators and a detailed simulation of the CMS detector.
+The expected background processes include Drell--Yan (DY) dilepton plus jets production, and production of \ttbar, dibosons, $\PW+$jets, single top quarks, and QCD multijet events.
 The DY events are simulated with \MGvATNLO2.2.2~\cite{Alwall:2014hca} with up to four jets at leading order (LO) in quantum chromodynamics (QCD) for 2016.
 For 2017 and 2018, \MGvATNLO2.4.2 is used.
 The \PW events associated with jets are obtained with the \MGvATNLO2.3.3~\cite{Alwall:2014hca} generator with up to four jets at LO.
 The MLM scheme~\cite{Alwall:2007fs} is used to match partons from matrix element calculations and parton showers for these two samples.
 The \ttbar production is simulated with the \POWHEG v2~\cite{Nason:2004rx,Frixione:2007vw,Alioli:2010xd,Frixione:2007nw} generator at next-to-LO (NLO).
 Diboson ($\PW\PW$, $\PW\PZ$, and $\PZ\PZ$) events are simulated with the \PYTHIA 8.212~\cite{Sjostrand:2014zea} generator at LO.
 The $t$-channel and $\PQt\PW$ single top quark events are produced with the \POWHEG v1~\cite{Nason:2004rx,Frixione:2007vw,Alioli:2010xd,Alioli:2009je,Re:2010bp} generator.
 Single top quark production in the $s$-channel is simulated with the \MGvATNLO generator at NLO precision.
 The \ttbar production in association with a \PW (\PZ) boson is simulated using \MGvATNLO at NLO (LO) precision.
 QCD multijet events are produced using \MGvATNLO at LO precision.

 The NNPDF3.0~\cite{Ball:2014uwa} parton distribution function (PDF) set is used to simulate background events corresponding to the data recorded in 2016.
 For the 2017 and 2018 backgrounds and all signal events, the NNPDF3.1~\cite{Ball:2017nwa} PDF set is used.
-Parton showering and hadronization processes with the choice of NNPDF3.0 (or 3.1) are modeled using \PYTHIA 8.226 (8.230)~\cite{Sjostrand:2014zea} with the CUETP8M1 (CP5)~\cite{Khachatryan:2015pea,Sirunyan:2019dfx} tune.
+Parton showering, including photon radiation and hadronization processes, with the choice of NNPDF3.0 (or 3.1) are modeled using \PYTHIA 8.226 (8.230)~\cite{Sjostrand:2014zea} with the CUETP8M1 (CP5)~\cite{Khachatryan:2015pea,Sirunyan:2019dfx} tune.
 Finally, the response of the CMS detector is modeled using \GEANTfour~\cite{Geant4} for all simulated samples.